JuliaAI/LearnAPI.jl/docs/src/reference.md

     [`LearnAPI.functions`](@ref).

 Most learners will also implement [`predict`](@ref) and/or [`transform`](@ref).
-For a bare minimum implementation, see the implementation of `SmallLearner` [here](https://github.com/JuliaAI/LearnAPI.jl/blob/dev/test/traits.jl).
+For a minimal (but useless) implementation, see the implementation of `SmallLearner` [here](https://github.com/JuliaAI/LearnAPI.jl/blob/dev/test/traits.jl).

 ### List of methods